 “This has been an incredible learning experience for students and dining, alike.
 Using the Calculator, I can now tell you that 81% of my school’s seafood is ecologically sound.
 And we now know that, compared to other universities, we could source more fairly trade items, such as rice—the item we buy the most of.
-Such a switch could have an exciting economic impact and serve as a campus wide educational tool.” – Anna Hankins, Class of 2017, UMASS- Amherst.
+Such a switch could have an exciting economic impact and serve as a campus wide educational tool.” – Anna Hankins, University of Massachusetts Amherst '17

 - Students at Carleton College led a transition from conventional bananas to fairly traded, organic bananas, a marked investment in the health and well-being of communities abroad.

 - The University of Vermont, an early adopter of the Real Food Campus Commitment, has made many impressive product shifts.
-After an initial trial purchase, UVM is now regularly sourcing high quality beef from a local vendor.
-The campus has also replaced all vegan burgers and most vegan cookies with products from a local, organic, and gluten free producer.
+After an initial trial purchase, UVM now regularly sources high quality beef from a local vendor.
+The campus has also replaced all vegan burgers and most vegan cookies with products from a local, organic, and gluten- free producer.

-RFC's effort to leverage the buying power of universities is complemented by the excellent work peer organizations in other sectors, in particular The Center for Good Food Purchasing (focused on municipalities), Health Care Without Harm (focused on hospitals), and School Food Focus (focused on K-12 schools).
+RFC's effort to leverage the buying power of universities is complemented by the excellent work peer organizations in other sectors, in particular The Center for Good Food Purchasing (focused on municipalities) and Health Care Without Harm (focused on hospitals).
 To the degree possible, our Real Food Standards are aligned with the standards of these peers.
-While there are differences derived from unique aspects of our respective sectors, the fundamental priorities and most of the criteria are shared, and food products qualified under our standard will more likely than not be qualified under the other standards.
+While there are differences derived from unique aspects of our respective sectors, the fundamental priorities and most of the criteria are shared, and food products qualified under our Standards will more likely than not be qualified under the other standards.
 Please contact us if you would like to know more about about the commonalities and differences between these standards.

 Real Food Standards Council